TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 Each color in the class diagram above represents a different section of the whole system.
 In blue the application's business logic.
 In dark yellow the interfaces concrete implementations which are dependent on third-party modules.
 Finally in grey the DI related classes, one from the DI framework (`Injector`) and the other responsible for configuring the application dependency graph (`DependencyConfig`).

 Notice that application business logic is completely isolated from external modules.
 However, the application is dependent on the DI framework, and it won't be able to instantiate service classes (such as the `BankingService`) without it.
 Some may say that the dependency on the DI framework defeats it's very own purpose, but for large applications the benefits largely outweighs this drawback.
-If one is careful enough to avoid complex DI frameworks and use only what's strictly required for isolating the application from third-party modules then this self-inflicted dependency should not be a problem at all.
+If one is careful enough to avoid complex DI frameworks and use only what's strictly required for isolating business logic from third-party modules then this self-inflicted dependency should not be a problem at all.

 DI Framework Configuration
 ============